El-Mansur/News_Portal/README.md

 #
 ###### Project Scope

-Our project time duration is one year.
-We are planning to publish publications, press releases, columns, articles, blogs and other news related content.
+We are planning to publish publications, press releases, columns, articles, blogs and other news related content and including admin users.
 #
 ###### User-interface